PlainsightAI/legacy-docs/README.md

 ## Rules

-Rules are used by the Sense APIs to determine when and dictate how events are fired.
+Rules define conditions around device and sensor data and specify the actions that are executed when the conditions are met.

 ## Edge Rules